-Current Status Variance from the Practices Evaluation Item Yes No Brief Explanation Specified in the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and Reasons (5) Does the company comply with relevant laws, regulations and international standards with respect to customer health and safety, customer privacy, marketing and labeling of products and services, and develop relevant consumer interests protection policies and complaint procedures?
-(6) Does the company formulate a supplier management policy that requires suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and its implementation situation? v achieve the goal of cultivating talents, retaining talents and using talents.
-(5) Apex's product labeling and customer privacy follow the relevant regulations and international standards.
-It has also formulated relevant management measures for the complaint channel, as well as the reporting channel in the Company's website for stakeholders.
-(6) Apex's procurement department conducts supplier evaluation and audits annually and insists that all products must comply with the Responsible Business Alliance (RBA) or ISO 14001 standards so that both sides can jointly perform quality, environmental protection, and actions taken to eliminate any form of forced or compulsory labor, etc. Top 10 of Apex's suppliers have already sign the Commitment Letter to comply with the Company's social responsibility policy.
+Current Status Variance from the Practices Evaluation Item Yes · Specified in the Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and Reasons policy that requires suppliers to follow relevant regulations on issues such as environmental protection, occupational safety and health, or labor rights, and its implementation situation? evaluation and audits annually and insists that all products must comply with the Responsible Business Alliance (RBA) or ISO 14001 standards so that both sides can jointly perform quality, environmental protection, and actions taken to eliminate any form of forced or compulsory labor, etc. Top 10 of Apex's suppliers have already sign the Commitment Letter to comply with the Company's social responsibility policy.
 If the supplier is found in violation of the Company's corporate social responsibility policy and the result in significant impact on the environment and society, Apex may terminate or cancel the contract at any time.
 5. Does the company refer to internationally accepted reporting standards or guidelines when compiling reports on the Company's non-financial information such as the Corporate Sustainability Report?
-Have the aforementioned reports been verified or certified by a third-party verification unit?
-V Since 2016, Apex has voluntarily prepared a corporate social responsibility report, which was compiled based on internationally accepted reporting standards, FY2022 report is expected to be certified by the third-party verification unit, Crowe (TW) CPAs.
-No major difference
+Have the aforementioned reports been verified or certified by a third-party verification unit? v Since 2016, Apex has voluntarily prepared a corporate social responsibility report, which was compiled based on internationally accepted reporting standards, FY2023 report is expected to be certified by the third-party verification unit, AFNOR Asia Ltd. No major difference